Direct air capture: Environmental impact

 Proponents of DAC argue that it is an essential component of climate change mitigation.
 Researchers posit that DAC could help contribute to the goals of the Paris Agreement (namely limiting the increase in global average temperature to well below 2 °C above pre-industrial levels).
+The IEA estimates that capture of at least 85 million tonnes and 980 million tonnes of CO2 annually by 2030 and 2050, respectively, are needed to achieve net zero.
 However, others claim that relying on this technology is risky and might postpone emission reduction under the notion that it will be possible to fix the problem later, and suggest that reducing emissions may be a better solution.
+It is important to see DAC as a complementary solution that is necessary in helping to achieve climate targets.